SonnyTaylor/AutoService/docs/user-guide/overview.md

 6. **Review results** with detailed technical or customer-friendly reports
 7. **Save or export the report** for records or customer handoff

-## What You'll Need
+!!! info "What You'll Need"

     ### Minimum Requirements

     - Windows 10 or later
     - Administrator access for some tasks (UAC prompt will appear as needed)
     - The `data/` folder alongside the AutoService executable

     ### Recommended

     - 4GB RAM for stress testing
     - Portable tools installed in `data/programs/` (setup during initialization)
     - Network connection for online tests and updates

 ## Getting Help